java8compiler/OpenTeleporter/README.md

 # OpenTeleporter
-This addon that adds to OpenComputers teleport.
+OpenTeleporter this addon for OpenComputers adding teleports.